February 18th, 2010 | Tags: , ,

 Testing the Installation

 Test that the installation went successfully.
-Restart IIS and create a website hosting a PHP file and output the phpinfo().
+Restart IIS and create a website hosting a PHP file and output phpinfo().
 If everything went well, you should see the PHP Info page with hints of FastCGI being used in there.

 Note: When I was doing this, I’ve also experienced a FastCGI error during this last step stating that “Access is denied”.
 I’m not sure if this is common, but I was able to fix the issue by adjusting the security permissions on the PHP installation folder.
 I make sure that the users: Administrators, NETWORK SERVICE and SYSTEM are listed.
 If not, add them, restart IIS, and try to load the PHP page again.